 coastline in good numbers.

-In the past years we have been visited buy these big game fish and over the few months there has been many Blue Fin Tuna caught in the local waters between Looe and Penzance.
-Most of them halfway between Mevagissey and Falmouth. many times this year we have had these giants around the boat while fishing on the inside wrecks.
-I recently went out with some friends of mine and had over a hundred around the boat.
-I have invested in some new heavier gear to catch these fish that can grow over 1000lb.
-Try to catch one of these beasts aboard Aquila.
+In the past 5 years we have been visited by these big game fish and over the few months there has been many Blue Fin Tuna caught in the local waters between Plymouth and Penzance.
+Most of them halfway between Mevagissey and Falmouth.

 Atlantic BlueFin tuna (Latin: Thunnus thynnus) were once a common sight in UK waters, ranging

 throughout the Celtic and North Sea.
 However, they largely disappeared from British waters in the 1990s and only in recent years have they returned.
 In the last five years, Atlantic bluefin tuna are frequently reported during the late summer, autumn and winter when they move into coastal areas of the UK to feed on energy rich fish, such as sprats and herring.

 Whilst their return to ...our coastal waters is incredibly exciting, we know very little about these magnificent animals; where in the ocean they travel from to the UK, where they go when they leave, and just how many have been seen in recent years.
 To learn more about bluefin tuna in our coastal waters, the “Thunnus UK” project, with funding from the European Union and Defra, will undertake a 2-year programme of research to provide a baseline understanding of the ecology and distribution of these fish around the UK.

 many of you know we were one of the lucky 3 boats that

 joined the ThunnusUk Tagging programme.
 Hampered by the